arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-4.md

 # Running an IO monadic function
 Here's the very last ingredient we need: nothing prevents us from defining a function that *executes* the IO monad.
 Sure: we are deferring the execution of the IO side effect; but, eventually, at the end of the chain, we need to run it.

-In a sense: an IO monadic function is a way to delay the execution of side effects and to manipulate functions as pure entities as long as it it useful, and to finally run their unpure behavior at the edge of the application.
+In a sense: IO monads are a way to delay the execution of side effects as long as we wish to manipulate the functions as pure entities, and to finally run their unpure behavior when we are done, at the edge of the application.

 Let's extend `IO<B>` with a method `Run`, which finally executes the side effect: